ondrej-hex/CLASS/README.md

 This project is called CLASS.
 This is because it is useful in learning, understanding and comprehending propositional logic and concepts based on it (eg. logic gates).

+The controls are intuitive, or written in programme.
+Main controls are:
+- Arrowkeys to move through menus, etc..
+- Enter to select or confirm choices
+- ESC to go back

 ## The main features of this programme are:
 - Easy and intuitive logical equation inputting, where sentences like “A or B and D” get standardized into (A ∨ (B ∧ D))
 - Easy manipulation with the data, where the complex propositions are simplified automatically